redballoonsecurity/ofrak/docs/contributor-guide/component/analyzer.md

         return FooBar("foobar!")
 ```

+### Handling External Dependencies

+If the Analyzer makes use of tools that are not packaged in modules installable via `pip` from
+PyPI (commonly command-line tools), these dependencies must be explicitly declared as part of the
+analyzer's class declaration.
+See the [Components Using External Tools](./external_tools.md) doc for
+information on how to do that.

 ### Testing Analyzers
 `test_ofrak.unit.analyzer.analyzer_test_case.AnalyzerTests` provides a suite of test cases that can be used to test implemented OFRAK Analyzers.